Fortis College

 Fortis College (also Fortis Institute and Fortis College of Nursing in some locations) is a private for-profit college with campuses throughout the United States and online education.
 It was established in 2008 and is operated by Education Affiliates and owned by JLL Partners.

 Education Affiliates and JLL Partners

 Education Affiliates (EA) operates Fortis College and Fortis Institute, and is headquartered in Nottingham, Maryland.
 EA is an investment of JLL Partners and was incorporated in 2004.
-Its other schools include ASPE Training, All-State Career School, DriveCo CDL Learning Center, Saint Paul's School of Nursing, Georgia Driving Academy, and the Denver School of Nursing.
+Its other schools include ASPE Training, All-State Career School, DriveCo CDL Learning Center, Saint Paul's School of Nursing, Georgia Driving Academy, and the Denver College of Nursing.

 History

 Growth (2008 to 2013)

 From 2008 to 2013, Fortis College and Fortis Institutes grew from one school in Phoenix, Arizona to more than 40 schools in 17 states.
 Fortis purchased other for-profit schools including: Virginia Career Institute, Capps College, North Florida Institute, Medix School, AMTI, National Institute of Technology, RETS College, Gulf Coast College, Florida Career Institute, Technical Career Institute, Berdan Institute, Tri-State Business Institute, and MedVance Institute.